stevenclark92/Nutrition-Calculator/README.md

 * Maintenance Calorie Requirement (based on activity level)
 * Recommended Calorie Intake (based on weight goal)
 * Body Mass Index
-* Recommended calorie intake from each macronutrient (in order Protein, Carbohydrate, Fat)
+* Recommended calorie intake from each macronutrient
+  * Protein (35% of intake by default, 50% for Keto)
+  * Carbohydrate (35% of intake by default, 0 for Keto)
+  * Fat (30% of intake by default, 50% for Keto)

 That's all there is to it for now.

-#TODO
+##TODO

 Fixes & Improvements:

 * Improve user management
 * Refactor & streamline
 * Ensure daily protein intake doesn't fall below 1.5g/kg for users with a weight goal of Gain
+* Research nutritional values used to ensure they are correct

+_I am not a nutritionist, I'd recommend using trusted resources and modifying this to your own needs if you plan on actually using it_